 PSYCH 303-0 Psychopathology Understanding the nature of psychological, emotional, and behavioral disorders.

-Emphasis on current evidence regarding causes and char-
+Emphasis on current evidence regarding causes and characteristics of these disorders.
+Prerequisite: 110.

 PSYCH 306-0 Introduction to Clinical Psychology Definition and history of clinical psychology, personality theory in clinical psychology, diagnosis and classification of disorders, assessment, psychotherapy, and ethical issues.
 Prerequisite: 303.